Postcolonialism and Otherness in South East Asia On Screen

-At the end of the course a student should be able to:
+At the end of the module a student should be able to:

 - understand the nature of the problems and nuances of studying South East Asia from an outside perspective;